dasushii/Honors-Programming-Languages/Speaking Language/SpeakingREADME.md

 ## Introduction

-The speaking language is primarily designed to more resemble normal speaking compared to traditional coding languages such as Java
+The speaking language is primarily designed to resemble normal speaking compared to traditional coding languages such as Java.
+Many of the rules in Speaking are self-explanatory and inherently easy to remember.

 ## The Basics

 ### General Syntax

-Similar to the semicolon `;` used in Java, Speaking uses the bang `!` Braces `{ }` used in Java will also be used in Speaking.
+Similar to the semicolon `;` used in Java, Speaking uses the bang `!` to close off certain statements.
+Braces `{ }` used in Java will also be used in Speaking.

+**Important: Please read carefully about usage of the bang `!`, only certain statements and situations require the bang `!`**

+`show` is the Speaking equivalent of `return` in Java.
+Every `show` statement must be followed by a bang `!`.

+`nothing` is the Speaking equivalent of `null` in Java.

-Additionally, "and" will be used instead of commas to separate elements.
+Additionally, `and` will be used instead of commas to separate elements.

-To comment, begin with "btw, ".
-For multiple lines of comments, begin with "psst, " and end with "alright?"
+To comment, begin and end with `btw`

 Example:

 ```
-btw, I am commenting right now.
+btw I am commenting right now btw

-psst,
-This is another way to comment.
-alright?
 ```

 ### Variables

-Speaking supports integers, doubles, booleans, and Strings, but they are called "numbers", "decimals", "facts", and " Words", respectively.\
+Speaking supports integers, doubles, booleans, and Strings, but they are called "numbers", "decimals", "facts", and " Words", respectively.

-When using "facts" (booleans), "true" and "false" are replaced with "yep" and "nope"

 "numbers", "decimals", "facts", and "Words" can be singular or plural, depending on which fits the context.
 Both work.

+When using "facts" (booleans), "true" and "false" are replaced with "yep" and "nope"

-When declaring variables, use "The" + [variable type] + [variable name].
-To set the variable, simply use "is"
+When declaring variables, use "my" + [variable type] + [variable name] + "!"

-+ [definition]
+To initialize a variable, simply use "my" + [variable type] + [variable name] + "has" [definition] "!"

+To assign a value to a previously declared variable, use [variable name] + "has" [definition] "!"

+Definitions are not limited to primaries, they can also be expression.
+Just make sure that the definition matches the variable type!

 Example:

 ```
-the Word testVariable!
+my word testVariable!
 testVariable is "Hello"!

 the Word testVariable2 is "Hello"!